khelina/ProgrammingAssignment2/README.md

-№The function makeCachematrix creates a special "matrix" object makeCachematrix <- function(x = matrix()) {
+##The function makeCachematrix creates a special "matrix" object which can cache its inverse
+ makeCachematrix <- function(x = matrix()) {
             m <- NULL
             set <- function(y) {